-DEPARTMENTAL FIRE PROCEDURES ADMINISTRATIVE OFFICES

-(ADMINISTRATIVE SECRETARY, ADMISSIONS, BUSINESS OFFICE, PAYROLL, MEDICAL RECORDS, RESIDENT CARE COORDINATOR, STAFFING COORDINATOR)
+DEPARTMENTAL FIRE PROCEDURES ADMINISTRATIVE OFFICES (ADMINISTRATIVE SECRETARY, ADMISSIONS, BUSINESS OFFICE, PAYROLL, MEDICAL RECORDS, RESIDENT CARE COORDINATOR, STAFFING COORDINATOR)

-- R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
+R. Rescue - anyone in the room while calling out "Dr Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - A. Alarm activate the fire alarm.
-Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone. - E. Evacuate to the nearest safe area. .
+Place the yellow "fire" tag on the door to signify the 'fire room'.
+Orange and yellow "fire" tags are in every fire extinguisher cabinet.

+- C. Close doors close all remaining doors and windows in the fire zone. - E. Evacuate to the nearest safe area.

-- 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
+If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
-Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
-Report fire to the person in charge.
-Go to your assembly point. - 3.
-Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door.
+Place the yellow "fire" tag on the door to signify the 'fire room'.
+Orange tags and yellow tags are in every fire extinguisher cabinet.

-4. Order of the above steps is somewhat flexible.
+Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.